There is still much to improve in eCommerce SEO and keywords search. Use our eCommerce monitoring software to improve your eCommerce SEO.

-The percentage of products which are ranked on page one (typically the first 24 results) within the specified keyword.
-Find out which other brands' products you are competing with a positions on page 1 of the eCommerce search results.
+The percentage of products that are ranked on page one (typically the first 24 results) within the specified keyword.
+Find out which other brands' products you are competing with a position on page 1 of the eCommerce search results.

 - Average search result rank:

 Average rank position of the total product portfolio.